Battle of Calabria: Analysis

-One question is why the Italians did not send their two operational battleships of at Taranto, both almost ready for action and only a few hours from the scene.
-Both capital ships were still undergoing trials, and had suffered an electrical mishap on one of her main turrets.
-Littorio and would have tipped the balance of fire well onto the Italian side.
+The Italian battleships and at Taranto, both almost ready for action were only a few hours from the scene.
+The ships were still undergoing trials, and Littorio had suffered an electrical fault on one of her main turrets.
+The battleships would have tipped the balance of firepower well onto the Italian side.
 Even without these ships the fleets were fairly even.
 Despite Italian superiority in aircraft, due to the nearby land-based aircraft of the Regia Aeronautica, the attacks proved ineffective, achieving little apart from the damage to Gloucester.
-Despite this, the air arm's battle reports were inflated to the point of claiming damage to half of the Allied fleet.

-Overall, Allied gunnery proved superior, while the Italian salvos were too widely dispersed due to technical reasons that were not to be overcome until the end of the conflict.
+Despite this, the battle reports of the airmen were exaggerated to the point of claiming damage to half of the British fleet.
+British gunnery proved superior, while the Italian salvos were too widely dispersed due to technical reasons.